When to start training your retriever to hunt

 Introducing your puppy to collar and leash

 This is also a good time to get your pup used to a leash.
 You can connect a 6-foot leash to the pup’s collar for short periods of time and with your supervision.
 Use a leash that does not have a loop so that your pup won’t get caught on anything.
+We make our own using a length of rope and a brass clip since it is difficult to find 6-foot leash’s without hand loops.

 Teaching your hunting dog how to retrieve